April 20, 2026

 When Finding a Clinical Preceptor Feels Like a Second Full-Time Job in Washington

-That's what NPHub was built for.
-If you're a Washington NP student who's tired of the search and ready for real support, create your free account to see how we match you with a vetted preceptor who fits your specialty, schedule, and program requirements.
+That is what NPHub was built for.
+If you are a Washington NP student who is done searching and ready for a confirmed rotation, create your free account to see vetted preceptors available in your specialty and location right now.

 Why Preceptor Access Matters for Nurse Practitioners in Washington

-On the education side, Washington state hosts nine Doctor of Nursing Practice (DNP) programs, which admitted 304 students in 2021–2022 from 501 qualified applicants.
-Forty percent of these students identify as racial or ethnic minorities, and attrition remains low at just 3%.
-That same year, 259 NPs graduated with a DNP clinical specialty and 132 with an MSN‑ARNP, with family nurse practitioners making up the largest group of new graduates.
+On the student side, Washington hosts nine Doctor of Nursing Practice programs that admitted 304 students in 2021-2022 from 501 qualified applicants.
+That same year, 259 NPs graduated with a DNP clinical specialty and 132 with an MSN-ARNP, with family nurse practitioners making up the largest group.
+More students, fewer available preceptors, and a rotation system that was never designed to scale at this pace.

-The demand for NPs is climbing sharply, projected to rise from 4,085 jobs in 2021 to 6,258 by 2031, with a current labor market gap of 835 more jobs than available NPs.
-This growth, combined with Washington's competitive healthcare hubs and vast rural community regions, means NP students must start their preceptor search early and strategically to secure a placement that meets their program objectives, aligns with their professional development goals, and fulfills all clinical requirements, from affiliation agreements to documentation.
+The demand for NPs in Washington is only accelerating.
+Jobs are projected to rise from 4,085 in 2021 to 6,258 by 2031, with a current labor market gap of 835 more open positions than available NPs.
+That growth is happening across competitive urban healthcare hubs and underserved rural communities alike, both of which need NP students to complete their clinical rotations and enter the workforce on time.

 What Does The Clinical Rotations In Washington Support Look Like?